MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 #endif
 ```

-For Windows Phone 8.0, place it in the Unity_Loaded method in MainPage.xaml.cs.

-For Windows Universal or Windows 8.1, place it in the InitializeUnity method within App.xaml.cs just before the call to construct MainPage.
+For Windows Universal place it in the InitializeUnity method within App.xaml.cs just before the call to construct MainPage.

 Note the practice of using a conditional compilation symbol so that you can have IAP simulator or real store api interaction depending on which build you are delivering.